-When applying for a credit card, or any other account that requires credit history, the issuing creditor will likely pull a credit report to determine if you’ll be a suitable borrower.
+When applying for a credit card, or any other account that requires credit history, the issuing creditor will likely pull a credit report to determine if you’ll be a good borrower.
 If you have little or no established credit, many creditors will deny you financing until you’ve got enough credit history to prove your credit worthiness.

-Establishing your first credit account is the hardest, as the potential creditor has little or no history at their disposal to determine whether you’ll be a good borrower or not.
+Establishing your first credit account is the hardest, as the potential creditor has little or no history at their disposal to determine whether you’ll be a sound borrower or not.

-Not All Accounts Recognized by Credit Bureaus
+Not All Accounts Are Recognized by Credit Bureaus

 Adding Items to Credit Report Can Boost Credit Scores

-Assuming these missing accounts are in good standing with minimal amounts of debt, you can make a request to add them to your credit report by calling one or all of the credit bureaus directly.
-(Don’t add accounts that are in bad standing or riddled with debt.
-It’s a blessing if they aren’t included on your credit report.)
+Assuming these missing accounts are in good standing with minimal amounts of debt, you can make a request to add them to your credit report by calling the creditors or the credit bureaus directly.
+They aren’t obligated to add the accounts, but it’s worth a shot to ask.

 Once missing accounts are added to your credit report, you’ll have greater documented credit history, which should drive your scores upward.
-If you had an “insufficient credit file” or “no credit file” in the past, these added accounts should give the credit bureaus enough information to issue a credit score.
+If you had an “insufficient credit file” or “no credit file” in the past, these added accounts should give the credit bureaus enough information to issue you a credit score.